FlyingMatrix/fintech/README.md

 # FinTech
-A central hub for all things related to financial technology (fintech)
+A central hub for fintech insights and resources